-Yeah, I suppose I am a bit aghast at the Brexit Leave result.
-And mildly worked up for sure about the Donald Trump phenomenon and vaguely troubled by all sorts of global things when I am reminded.
-Or somebody posts something on my social media feeds.
-Or the News comes on.
+Yeah, I suppose I am a little bit aghast at the Brexit debacle.
+Mildly worked up about Donald Trump.
+Vaguely troubled by all sorts of global things, I suppose.

-But I just abhor it.
-Hate to see nature’s latest routine masterpiece thoughtlessly flipped by a thudding metal bucket and tossed into a flat grey field of unrelated stone particles meeting for the first time.
+I just abhor it.
+Hate to see nature’s routine masterpiece thoughtlessly flipped by a thudding metal bucket, each grain, sliver and frond ferociously clawed clear of context or history, and reassembled with such precise indifference.

-Machine and man finish their work and there’s just time for a satisfied flask of tea before lurching off to lay down another such meadow without pattern, curve or point on another council beach.
+Machine and man finish their work and there’s just time for a satisfied flask of tea and a smoke before lurching off to lay down another such meadow without pattern, point or purpose on another beach.